Destinations Greece Athens

 Must orderrevithia (chickpea soup) + retsina from the barrel

-A basement taverna on the corner of Sokratous and Theatrou inside the central market — since 1887, no sign, no menu, lunch only.
-Mitsos brings you whatever's cooking that day in clay pots (revithia, gigantes, anchovies, hand-cut salad).
-Retsina from a barrel in the corner.
-Cash only; closes when the food runs out, usually around 4 p.m.
+A basement taverna on the corner of Sokratous and Theatrou inside the central market: since 1887, no sign, no menu, lunch only.
+Mitsos brings whatever’s in the clay pots that day (revithia, gigantes, anchovies, a hand-cut salad), and the retsina comes from a barrel in the corner.
+Cash only, and it closes when the food runs out, usually around 4 p.m.

 Athens institutionCash only · lunch onlySince 1887